devonfw-tutorials/tutorial-compiler/documentation/Functions.md

 #### parameter
 You need to add only one parameter.

-Example: createFolder(1st parameter)
+Example: createFolder(1st-parameter)

-1st parameter: Path of the folder to be created, relative to the workspace directory.
+1st-parameter: Path of the folder to be created, relative to the workspace directory.
 Subdirectories are also created.
 The type of input is string.
 #### example
 createFolder("directoryPath/subDirectory")